sovrin-foundation/libsovtoken/doc/data_structures.md

 [
     {
+        "address" : <str>,   // the payment address correlating to the input utxo "amount": <int>,    // the amount remaining after all payments are processed },
+    {   // continued list of payment outputs
-        "address" : <str>,   // the payment address "amount": <int>,    // the payment amount
+        "address" : <str>,   // the payment address to recieve payment "amount": <int>,    // the payment amount to be paid to this address }
-    },
 ]

 ```